-Cub Scout Handbook 23.99
+Cub Scout Handbook 12.99 to 23.99

 Pack T-Shirt (est) 12.00

-Scout Shirt 32.99
+Scout Shirt 14.99 to 39.99

 Scout Life Magazine (monthly), 12 months 15.00

 Unit Specific Dues (belt loops, badges, etc.) varies

 Depending on the youth and parent interests, the participation in additional Scouting activities comes with a cost to cover liability insurance, activity supplies, meals, and other costs.
 The event price is kept to a minimum, but is not covered by youth registration.